 When the OSCTUNE register is modified, the INTOSC frequency will begin shifting to the new frequency.
-The INTOSC clock will typically stabilize within 1 μ s.
 Code execution continues during this shift.
-There is no indication that the shift has occurred.
+There is no indication that the shift has completed.

 The OSCTUNE register also contains the INTSRC bit.
 The INTSRC bit allows users to select which internal oscillator provides the clock source when the 31 kHz frequency option is selected.
-This is covered in larger detail in Section 3.3.1 "Oscillator Control Register".
+This is covered in more detail in Section 3.3.1 "Oscillator Control Register".